Event Page Banner 39

 Contact our Head of Public Affairs, Antonia Stratford, at antonia@holba.london, for further information.

-Sign up to follow our campaign as we press the Government about the damaging effects to London’s businesses.
+We're calling for Real Rates Reform.
+Sign up to follow our campaign as we press the Government about the damaging effects on London’s businesses.

 Our research